cupp0/modify/README.md

 <b>COMING FEATURES :</b>

 I should note here that this tool is very incomplete!
-And the stuff that is complete is certainly not permanent.
-Bugs, inefficiencies, unlabelled UI objects, etc. This will be a polished piece in time; just wanted to share what I have so far :)
+And the stuff that is complete might not be permanent.
+Bugs, inefficiencies, unlabelled/halfworking UI objects, etc. This will be a polished piece in time; just wanted to share what I have so far :)

 color - right now, all output is grayscale.
 Display will soon have RGB inputs.